 Posted by Rob, Brand Manager of Citizen Engagement

 When I say “hops”, what is the first product that comes to mind?
 Deodorant, right?
 OK, maybe not.
-But after reading this, maybe deodorant will be the second product that comes to mind, or at least you’ll have a new sense of appreciation to what this amazing plant brings to some of our natural deodorants.
+But after reading this, maybe deodorant will be the second product that comes to mind, or at least you’ll have a new sense of appreciation to what hops extract brings to our natural deodorant.

 The hop plant is a perennial herb that grows in vines.
 Not only does the plant bring a bitter, citrusy flavor when used as an ingredient, it also is an effective preservative because the hop has antimicrobial properties.
 It’s for this reason that you’ll find “humulus lupus” (hops) extract in some of our deodorants.
 Our research team has shown that our hops extract actually inhibits the growth of odor causing bacteria!
 You can read more about the purpose and source of this ingredient here.